Arabian-vACC/library/docs/aerodrome/dubai/gmc.md

     **Pilot**: "Taxi via Z, L4, M, holding point M13A, runway 30R, UAE7TR."

 Several “cross-over” taxiways exist to allow aircraft to transfer between the inner and outer taxiways.
-These shall be used whenever necessary to allow efficient flow of traffic around the airport.
+These shall be used wherever possible to allow efficient flow of traffic around the airport.

 To deconflict traffic, and to reduce the length of taxi clearances, intermediate holding points shall be used wherever possible.